A Practical Implementation of the Faster R-CNN Algorithm for Object Detection (Part 2 – with Python codes)

 Introduction

 Which algorithm do you use for object detection tasks?
-I have tried out quite a few of them in my quest to build the most precise model in the least amount of time.
-And this journey, spanning multiple hackathons and real-world datasets, has usually always led me to the R-CNN family of algorithms.
+I have tried quite a few in my quest to build the most precise model in the least amount of time.
+This journey, spanning multiple hackathons and real-world datasets, has always led me to the R-CNN family of algorithms.

-It has been an incredible useful framework for me, and that’s why I decided to pen down my learnings in the form of a series of articles.
-The aim behind this series is to showcase how useful the different types of R-CNN algorithms are.
+It has been an incredibly useful framework for me, and that’s why I decided to pen down my learnings in the form of a series of articles.
+The aim of this series is to showcase how useful the different types of R-CNN algorithms are.
 The first part received an overwhelmingly positive response from our community, and I’m thrilled to present part two!

 Implementation of faster rcnn